pcookj1/chatroom/README.md

 # chatroom
-Simple Server/Client chatroom application built with Qt.
-The server side is built in plain C++ while the client side uses Qt.
+Simple Server/Client chatroom application built with Qt 5.9.5.
+The server side is built in plain C++ while the client side uses
+Qt.
 This was done to explore the differences between implementing socket programming more tediously using the C socket library
 (server side) and an approach using Qt's networking module (client side).

+#Building Project using Qt Creator
+Download the server and client projects and build them separately.

 The server is a terminal application.
 The client has a GUI.